edgararuiz-zz/dbplot/cran-comments.md

 ## Release summary

-This is a small release to fix a single issue that became apparent after the initial release.
+Patch to fix a bug found after the release.
+This particular but is critical enough for me to go forward and send a new submission so soon after the initial release.

 ## Test environments
 * local windows 10 install, R 3.4.2